-How this sandwich relates to preparedness and self-reliance
+How does making a chicken sandwich relate to preparedness and self-reliance?

 From a preparedness point of view, George’s video is pretty enlightening.
 I’ve written a lot about the production of food and the unsustainability of our current diets should a disaster strike that renders the transportation system obsolete.
 If you had to provide every single bite of your food, from nurturing the animals, planting the seeds, butchering, harvesting, and processing, you’d have time for little else.

 Many folks who have never raised more than a small vegetable garden seem to believe that when disaster strikes, they’ll be able to live off the land.
 Their survival plan includes growing crops, raising livestock, and hunting.
 But have they really considered what it takes to do all of this?
 In today’s convenience-based society, even the more self-reliant among us have lived a very pampered life.

 It can be done, though.
 We can all move towards a lifestyle that is more self-sufficient by focusing on what we can grow ourselves or acquire locally.
 To do this, we must not only learn to grow food, but to preserve it for times of the year when nothing is growing or when your garden flops.

 Animal, Vegetable, Miracle: A Year of Food Life is a beautifully written book by best-selling author Barbara Kingsolver.
 Kingsolver’s book documents the year her family spent eating only food produced on her farm or nearby.
 Kingsolver and her family had recently moved away from their home in the desert to resurrect an old family farm.
 They weren’t lifelong producers of food.
 It’s a must-read for anyone considering embarking on the quest for a self-sufficient lifestyle.

 Let’s use this as food for thought.
 What would it take for you to continue eating the foods you eat now?
 What can you produce entirely on your own?
 Share your answers in the comments below.

 - Animal, Vegetable, Miracle